 In early 2011 Robin was awarded a Certificate of Appreciation for Patriotic Civilian Service by the Department of the Army for her assistance with military working dogs in North Afghanistan.

-Since 1998 Robin has overseen or personally trained and handled more than 3000 pet dogs and puppies.
-She has taught over 50 national and international workshops, and has been hired by several police agencies to assist with their K9 Units.
+Since 1998 Robin has personally trained and handled more than 5000 pet dogs and puppies.
+She has taught over 75 national and international workshops, and has been hired by several police agencies to assist with their K9 Units.
 She is a published author in several trade periodicals and has produced two training DVDs.

 Past Executive Director, Canine Political Action Corps